bioinfo-pf-curie/mpiBWA/docs/README.md

 In the case of `mpiBWAByChr`, additional files are provided:

 * Individual chrN.sam files with aligned reads on each chrN (ChrN are the chromosome name from the header).
-The chrN.sam contains the header for the chrN but the positions are not sorted.
-They can be sorted independently with [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT).
+The chrN.sam contains the header for the chrN and the reads mapping to that chromosome.
+The file contains primary and supplementary alignments for a read.
+If supplementary mapping are discordant they are not filtered out.
+The file can be sorted independently with [mpiSORT](https://github.com/bioinfo-pf-curie/mpiSORT) and during the sorting supplementary reads are filtered in discordant SAM file

-* The file discordant.sam contains chimeric alignments.
+* The file discordant.sam contains primary chimeric alignments with their secondary alignments.
 * The unmapped.sam contains unmapped reads.